rhobs/observability-operator/docs/api.md

         <td><b><a href="#monitoringstackspecprometheusconfigremotewriteindexauthorizationcredentials">credentials</a></b></td>
         <td>object</td>
         <td>
-          The secret's key that contains the credentials of the request<br/>
+          Selects a key of a Secret in the namespace that contains the credentials for authentication.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>credentialsFile</b></td>
         <td>string</td>
         <td>
-          File to read a secret from, mutually exclusive with Credentials (from SafeAuthorization)<br/>
+          File to read a secret from, mutually exclusive with `credentials`.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>type</b></td>
         <td>string</td>
         <td>
-          Set the authentication type.
-Defaults to Bearer, Basic will cause an error<br/>
+          Defines the authentication type.
+The value is case-insensitive.
+ "Basic" is not a supported value.
+ Default: "Bearer"<br/>
         </td>
         <td>false</td>
       </tr></tbody>